 Westside MMA Options

 Westside MMA has two distinctly different paths available for those who want to learn how truly combine different martial arts into a mixed martial arts curriculum.
-We firmly believe that Dutch Kickboxing, Filipino Boxing, Muay Boran, and Muay Thai are foundational to developing a quality MMA fighter, so our fighters train in our first two levels of Muay Thai before moving into one of the two MMA paths we have available.
+We firmly believe that Dutch Kickboxing, Filipino Boxing, Muay Bouk Muay Thai are foundational to developing a quality MMA fighter, so our fighters train in our first four levels of Muay Thai before moving into the MMA Submission Fighting Series that features Jiu-Jitsu and Silat submission finishes.

 The Methodology